 The Craftsman lawn tractor was too small for plowing snow, grading gravel, and hauling firewood.
-So I started seriouisly looking for a real tractor in the fall of 2004.
+So I started seriouisly looking for a real tractor.
 I did not speak tractor and had no idea what used farm tractors should cost.
 Browsing the classifieds was very frustrating.
-Everything less than 10 years old was either WAY out of my price range or a complete basket case.
-In order to find something in my price range, it was going to be something a lot older.
-A 10-year old automobile will be ready for the scrap yard unless it was carefully maintained and only driven to church on weekends by a little old lady.
-It seemed like tractors held their value much better.
-That was hard to believe since it appeared to be standard practice to just leave tractors in the field to rust between chores.
+Everything less than 10 years old was either way out of my price range or a complete basket case.
+Tractors hold their value much better and last much longer than most cars.
+It was still difficult to accept that the tractors in my price range were 50 or 60 years old.
+The vintage gas-engine tractors were a good deal for me because most people were looking for diesel tractors that require less maintenance.

 After that dead-end, I knew I was looking for an older model tractor that was made in U.S.A.
 The model I was looking for would have been made in enough quantity that there would still be a large number of them in use.
 If there are still a lot of them in use, parts should be easy to find.
-There is only one tractor that kept coming up in every search, the Ford N-series Tractors.
+There is only one tractor that kept coming up in every search.

-The Ford N-Series tractor started a revolution in tractor design but there were going to be drawbacks to a tractor built more than 50 years ago.
+The Ford 9N tractor started a revolution in tractor design, but there were going to be drawbacks to any tractor built more than 50 years ago.
 Even though they were built from 1939 to 1952, prices for all of the Ford N-series tractors appeared to be about the same.
 So the search was quickly narrowed down to a 1948-1952 8N.
-That way the tractor would have as many factory improvements as possible.
+The later model tractor would have as many factory improvements as possible.

 The results of my research are not unique.
 Many other first-time tractor owners have done the same research, and come to the same conclusion.
 The N-Series tractors are plentiful, very inexpensive, and they are the first mass-produced tractor with a "standard" 3-point lift suitable for most modern implements.
 For these reasons many first-time farm tractor owners end up choosing one of the Ford N-Series tractors.
-The tractors remain very popular, and there seem to be more web sites and parts suppliers dedicated to these tractors than for many newer tractor makes and models.
+The tractors remain very popular, and there seem to be more web sites and parts suppliers dedicated to these tractors than for any other tractors.

 Now for the drawbacks - The N-Tractor 3-point lift is basically a Category 1 but not exactly.
 The Ford/Ferguson lift was developed by Harry Ferguson many, many years before there was any standard for such things.
 The N-Tractor lift may not match up perfectly to every implement.
 Vehicle electrical systems back in the day were 6 volts, positive ground.
 Running any modern 12 volt, negative ground accessories would require a separate 12-volt system, or a conversion to 12-volts.
 Safety features such as Roll Over Protection Systems (ROPS) were not standard equipment.
 Live Hydraulics, and Power Take-Off (PTO) did not appear until later models.
 The hydraulics and PTO on the older tractors generally do not work separately from the drive train.
 Step on the clutch, and everything stops.
 This makes it difficult to use some implements since you cannot decrease ground speed without also decreasing the PTO speed.
 You cannot raise the hydraulic lift when the clutch is depressed.
 Having the PTO directly connected to the drive train also creates a dangerous condition with implements that store energy such as rotary cutters.
 The rotating blades in a cutter have a lot of momentum.
 Depressing the clutch only disconnects the engine from the drive train.
 The PTO runs off the transmission input shaft AFTER the clutch, so the implement will continue to power the tractor tires until the blades stop turning!
 This feels like trying to stop a truck with a large trailer behind it.
 You stand on the brakes, but it just keeps going, and going...
 That is a really good way to knock down a fence, run into a tree, off a cliff, or any number of other things that will just ruin your day (if you are lucky).